ksushrut/ANLPProject-Medical-Assistant/README.md

 </p>
 <h1>Running the code</h1>
 <p>
-  The app requires you to have installed streamlit packages.
+  The app requires you to have installed streamlit packages.<br>
-  Download the streamlit packages using <code> pip install streamlit</code>
+  Download the streamlit packages using <code> pip install streamlit</code><br>
-  Change directory to the folder with files 'robertaapp.py','robertafinal.py' and the folder 'roberta' which has the saved model
+  Change directory to the folder with files 'robertaapp.py','robertafinal.py' and the folder 'roberta' which has the saved model<br>
-  Run the robertaapp.py file using the command: <code>streamlit run robertaapp.py</code>
+  Run the robertaapp.py file using the command: <code>streamlit run robertaapp.py</code><br>
+  This file contains the website code which is hosted locally.
 </p>